bodrick/awesome/TOPICS.md

 *   [dbeaver/dbeaver](https://github.com/dbeaver/dbeaver) - Free universal database tool and SQL client
 *   [knex/knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL, CockroachDB, SQL Server, SQLite3 and Oracle, designed to be flexible, portable, and fun to use.
 *   [linq2db/linq2db](https://github.com/linq2db/linq2db) - Linq to database provider.
 *   [microsoft/azuredatastudio](https://github.com/microsoft/azuredatastudio) - Azure Data Studio is a data management and development tool with connectivity to popular cloud and on-premises databases.
 Azure Data Studio supports Windows, macOS, and Linux, with immediate capability to connect to Azure SQL and SQL Server.
-Browse the extension library for more database support options including MySQL, PostreSQL, and MongoDB.
+Browse the extension library for more database support options including MySQL, PostgreSQL, and MongoDB.
 *   [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.
 *   [netdata/netdata](https://github.com/netdata/netdata) - Monitor your servers, containers, and applications, in high-resolution and in real-time!
 *   [Giorgi/LINQPad.QueryPlanVisualizer](https://github.com/Giorgi/LINQPad.QueryPlanVisualizer) - SQL Server and PostgreSQL query execution plan visualizer for LINQPad